From laminate to loose lay: trade show flooring is ready for change

 From reuse to recycle

-We spoke to Saskia Bibbe-Husslage, Product Manager at Forbo and responsible for the Loose Lay collection:
+We talked to Saskia Bibbe-Husslage, Product Manager at Forbo and one of the minds behind their Loose Lay collection.

 _49A9551husslage